ShaunMadziva/take-home-task/README.md

 # Technical Test Template

+## Submission by: Shaun Madziva

+I've used the template as provided and added my code in `user_monitoring/api.py` and my unit tests in `tests/api_test.py`.
+I managed attempt all the conditions and left comments in the code to explain my thinking.

 ## Getting started

 We have set up a basic Flask API that runs on port `5000` and included a `pytest` test showing the endpoint working.